scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 };
 {{< /highlight >}}

 Now, when fetching data, the dispatch function can be used to send information to the reducer function.
 The object being send with the dispatch function has a mandatory `type` property and an optional `payload` property.
 The type tells the reducer function which state transition needs to be applied and the payload can additionally be used by the reducer to distill the new state.
-After all, we only have three state transitions: initializing the fetching process, notifying about a successful data fetching result, and notifying about an errornous data fetching result.
+After all, we only have three state transitions: initializing the fetching process, notifying of a successful data fetching result, and notifying of an errornous data fetching result.

 In the end of the custom hook, the state is returned as before, but because we have a state object and not the standalone states anymore, the state object is returned as destrcutured object.
 This way, the one who calls the `useDataApi` custom hook still gets access to `data`, `isLoading` and `isError`: